 News & Events

-Puppets & Pangaea: Celebrating a
+Puppets & Pangaea:

 A brief New York Times online op-ed (including narration by Prof. Naomi Oreskes) acknowledges Alfred Wegener, astronomer and inveterate explorer.
 Despite having no professional standing in geology, Wegener revolutionized the field via his theory of continental drift.